Factoring the Quadratic Expression: x² + 3x - 18

 Introduction to Quadratic Expressions and Factoring

 A quadratic expression is a polynomial of degree two, meaning the highest power of the variable (usually x) is 2.
-It generally takes the form ax² + bx + c, where a, b, and c are constants, and a ≠ 0.
+In practice, it generally takes the form ax² + bx + c, where a, b, and c are constants, and a ≠ 0.
 Factoring a quadratic expression involves rewriting it as a product of two simpler expressions, typically two binomials.
 This process is fundamental in algebra and is used extensively in solving equations, simplifying expressions, and graphing quadratic functions.

 The expression we're focusing on is x² + 3x - 18.
 Our goal is to find two binomials whose product equals this expression.